dnbn/submerge/README.md

 # submerge

 <p>
 Submerge is a tool that aims to merge two subtitles into one ASS displaying both: one at the top of the screen, the other at the bottom.
-It can also be used toapiSRT to ASS or ASS to SRT, or to change the encoding of a file.
+It can also be used to convert SRT to ASS or ASS to SRT, or to change the encoding of a file.
 </p>

 The project is made up of three sub-project :